Sunday, January 26, 2014

 Freshly caught bangus from my pond grilled in an improvised basin ("batya")

 Below are our favorite bangus dishes.
 They are also among the most popular among locals (Note: According to the Dagupan Bangus Festival people, there are 101 ways to cook it!)
-Wow! but were content with just the following:
+Wow! but we’re content with just the following:

 · “inihaw” (charcoal grilled bangus usually stuffed with diced onions, tomatoes).
 This is one of our personal favorites, especially if fresh from the pond and still hot and juicy from the grill.